JonathanAlbertCross/TechEducators-reading-notes/README.md

 #### On the main page:

-✅ 1. **Explain “growth mindset” in your own words**
+✅ 1. **Growth Mindset**

       - Growth mindset or, in simplier terms, is a love of learning.
 It follows the basic fundementals of stoicism: perseverance and effort.
 There are two types of mindsets; fixed and growth mindset.

 ✅ 2. **Include 3 reminders to yourself of how to keep yourself in a growth mindset**